 - Rear – back and up

-The main volume of deltas is provided by their middle part.
-However, the developed front and rear look very impressive and add extra volume.
+The main volume of the shoulders is provided by their middle part (middle or side deltoid).
+However, the developed front and rear deltoids look very impressive and add extra volume to the shoulders.

-In our opinion, side swings with dumbbells are the best exercise for the middle delts.
-Some people claim that presses and broaches work better, but in our opinion they are not.
+In our opinion, side raises with dumbbells are the best exercise for the middle delts.
+Some people claim that presses and broaches work better, but in our opinion they do not.

-Although the swings are called swings, it would still be more correct to call them not swings, but lifts or abductions of the hand to the sides.
+Although the raises are sometimes called swings, it would still be more correct to call them not swings, but lifts or abductions of the hand to the sides.

 The fact is that the pure technique of performing this exercise provides for the absence of jerks and accelerations.
-That is, dumbbells should not be thrown upward with chitting, but raised “honestly”, due to muscle effort, in a strict power mode a stabilized raise, is much more efficient.
+That is, dumbbells should not be thrown upward with a forced swing, but raised “honestly”, due to muscle effort, in a strict power mode a stabilized raise, is much more efficient.